 Take care not to simply attack your loved one because condemnation or accusations can easily push them toward hostile and defensive behavior.
 Addiction experts recommend using compassion, appealing to the person’s better self, as a way to motivate them to sincerely want to stop drinking and to seek professional treatment.

 But it should always be made clear that if the person does not accept this outreach, or if they secretly renege on whatever assurances they make, the consequences will be swift and complete.
-Any hint that the line in the sand will be conceded may be exploited by the person’s desire to continue drinking.

 You must be clear, firm, and rapid with your ultimatums.
 One way or another, the person must be convinced to seek help for their functional alcoholism.